untoldengine/UntoldEngine/docs/API/UsingAnimationSystem.md

----
-id: animationsystem
-title: Animation System
-sidebar_position: 4
----

 # Enabling Animation in Untold Engine

 The Untold Engine simplifies adding animations to your rigged models, allowing for lifelike movement and dynamic interactions.
 This guide will show you how to set up and play animations for a rigged model.